Just leave the fields blank that you don't want to search

 Lecturer in Politics and International Relations

-In September 2017, after a number of years teaching A level Philosophy and Ethics at Okehampton College, Christopher took up a lecturing position in Politics at the University of Hull.
-He now lives in Hull with his wife Jessica, and his dogs, Gustav and Loritz.
+In September 2017, after a number of years teaching A level Philosophy and Ethics at Okehampton College, Dr Fear took up his present Lecturer post in the School of Politics at the University of Hull.
+He now lives in Hull with his wife, son, and dogs.

-Christopher is a member of the Britain and Ireland Association for Political Thought, and of the Political Studies Association.
-He is an active member of the latter's Conservatism Studies and British Idealism specialist groups, serving the former as Events and Communications Officer.
+Dr Fear is a member of the Britain and Ireland Association for Political Thought, and of the Political Studies Association, being an active member of the latter’s Conservatism Studies and British Idealism specialist groups.
+During his time at Hull, he has directed the Centre for Idealism and the New Liberalism, the Free Society stream of the Institute of Applied Ethics, and the BA Politics, Philosophy and Economics degree programme.

 |Scopus Author ID||55791970100|